embeddedInnovators/embeddedInnovators/README.md

 🚀 To become a leading innovation hub, producing skilled engineers and high-quality products.
 🌍 To collaborate with industry partners, ensuring our solutions meet global standards.
 🔄 To create a sustainable cycle—mentoring new talents while advancing technology.

 ---
-This repository documents the learning journey of our first batch of **trainee members**, showcasing their dedication, creativity, and problem-solving skills through a series of technical tasks and mini-projects.

-## 📁 Repository Structure
-Each task folder contains:
-- ✅ Task descriptions
-- 📝 Submission files (code, reports, or presentations)
-- 📸 Media (if applicable)
-- 💬 Reflections and learning outcomes

----